alvarolm/GoGuru/README.md

 ```
 You set your own variables in `Preferences > Package Settings > GoGuru > Settings-User`.

 You can also make project specific settings.
 First save your current workspace as a project `Project > Save as project ...`, then edit your project `Project > Edit Project`.
-Below is an example which sets up GoOracle to be used on the [github.com/juju/juju](https://github.com/juju/juju) codebase:
+Below is an example which sets up GoGuru to be used on the [github.com/juju/juju](https://github.com/juju/juju) codebase:

 ```javascript
 {